SKopecz/PositiveIntegrators.jl/docs/src/npzd_model_benchmark.md

 nothing # hide
 ```

-We start with a comparison of different adaptive MPRK schemes described in the literature.
+We start with a comparison of different adaptive MPRK schemes.

 ```@example NPZD
 # choose methods to compare